-ATHLETIC CONDITIONING - All Other Sports - FALL Course # G08H01ACF 1/2 Credit: 9th, 10th, 11th, 12th
+GIRL'S BASKETBALL - FALL - Course # G08H01GS1 1/2 Credit: 9th, 10th, 11th, 12th

+This course includes the development of team play and execution of game-like situations.
 Strength & Conditioning classes are only available to students participating in JV or Varsity school athletic programs.
-A specific weight lifting and individual conditioning program will be provided for each athlete.
 Students will be required to dress out during this class.

-ATHLETIC CONDITIONING - All Other Sports - SPRING Course # G08H01ACS 1/2 Credit: 9th, 10th, 11th, 12th
+GIRL'S BASKETBALL - SPRING - Course # G08H01GS2 1/2 Credit: 9th, 10th, 11th, 12th

+This course includes the development of team play and execution of game-like situations.
 Strength & Conditioning classes are only available to students participating in JV or Varsity school athletic programs.
-A specific weight lifting and individual conditioning program will be provided for each athlete.
 Students will be required to dress out during this class.